GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 ```

 ## Deploying htsget
-To get the htsget working with tls, move to the start-kit-htsget folder and edit the `htsget-config/config.json` file (a sample can be found under `htsget/config-htsget/` in this repo) and change the location of serverCert and serverKey to:
+To get the `htsget` working with TLS, move to the `start-kit-htsget` directory and edit the `htsget-config/config.json` file (a sample can be found under `htsget/config-htsget/` in this repository) and change the location of `serverCert` and `serverKey` to:
 ```json
 "serverCert": "/shared/cert/fullchain.pem",
 "serverKey": "/shared/cert/privkey.pem"